ZSH vs Bash – Which Shell is better?

 Zsh vs Bash

-Let’s now look at the comparison between ZSH vs BASH.
+Let’s now look at the comparison between ZSH vs BASH for your command-line.
 While both the shells are perfect for regular use, when you want to move into more specific use cases, both the shells perform differently because of the default features.
 Let’s check the individual features now.

 Spelling correction